pulumi/docs/pulumi-hugo/themes/default/content/resources/introduction-to-infrastructure-as-code/index.md

 ---
 # Name of the webinar.
-title: "Deploying Azure resources with Python"
+title: "Introduction to Infrastructure as Code"
-meta_desc: "In this session, the Pulumi and Azure team will show you how Python and Pulumi will help you deliver your apps to the cloud faster than ever."
+meta_desc: "In this workshop, you’re going to learn about Infrastructure as Code by exploring Pulumi to build and deploy a real-life modern application using Docker."

 # A featured webinar will display first in the list.
 featured: false